Joshfishman97/Joshfishman97/README.md

 ### Hi there 👋
-  -🔭 I’m currently working on a project for my work using React and grind out Leetcode!!!
+  -🔭 I’m currently working on a project for my work using learning webscrapping with Pylenium/Selenium and grind out Leetcode!!!
  - 🌱 I’m currently learning Node.js and working on a project for the company I work for!
  - 👯 I’m looking to collaborate on a world changing project!
  - 🤔 I’m looking for guide with leetcode.